AldenCedric/My-Settings/README.md

 Here are the list on Extensions that i'm using this days (We will update this post if we changed our Extensions) :

-1. <a href="https://github.com/mike7515/code-beautifier" target="_blank">Beautify :</a> Beautify css, sass and less code (extension for Visual Studio Code, Note: you can enable the **"Format On Save"** in VSCode settings to use beautify on save.)
+1. <a href="https://github.com/mike7515/code-beautifier" target="_blank">Beautify :</a> Beautify css, sass and less code.
+Extension for Visual Studio Code, Note: you can enable the **"Format On Save"** in VSCode settings to use beautify on save.

 2. <a href="https://github.com/usernamehw/vscode-error-lens" target="_blank">Error Lens :</a> Improve highlighting of errors, warnings and other language diagnostics.